-The exciting Innovator in Diabetes (IDia) programme is your chance to expand your knowledge, gain new skills and network with other like-minded researchers.
+Innovator in Diabetes (IDia) is an exciting programme that aims to develop early career diabetes researchers as leaders in their field.
+IDia offers the chance to expand knowledge, gain new skills and network with other like-minded researchers.

 How to apply